Museum exhibit representing annual training plan

 Now, we can delve into the nitty gritty of designing your first annual training plans.

-Creating an annual training plan that delivers results requires carefully considering six essential components.
+Creating an annual training plan that delivers results require you to carefully consider seven essential components.

-By incorporating these six elements, you can ensure your employees gain new skills and competencies while helping your business reach its goals.
+By incorporating these seven elements, you ensure your employees gain new skills and competencies while helping your business reach its goals.

 1. Current role or mission

-To create an effective training plan, it is crucial to clearly understand the employee's current position or the organization's role and mission.
+To create an effective training plan, it's crucial to clearly understand the employee's current position or the organization's role and mission.
 This knowledge will help determine the most beneficial training content based on employees’ responsibilities and functions.

 2. Training needs

-Your training needs analysis will have given you a head start here, but you will need to define current employees’ skills and the new skills they need to carry out their jobs effectively.
+Your training needs analysis will have given you a head start here, but you will need to define current employees’ skills, existing skills gaps and the new skills they need to carry out their jobs effectively.

 3. Training goals